Published Dec 22, 2022

 Unhealthy Fats

 There are various unhealthy fats to avoid in order to lower the risk of heart disease, including saturated fat and artificial trans fats.
 Always read the nutrition labels when grocery shopping to look out for unhealthy fats such as saturated and trans fats.
-Additionally, look out for certain ingredients, such as partially hydrogenated oils, as they can contribute to trans fat intake.
+Additionally, look out for certain ingredients, such as partially hydrogenated oils or partially hydrogenated fats, as they can contribute to trans fat intake.
+Examples include bacon fat, fried foods, fast food, and commercial baked goods.

 Canned or processed foods should be limited when eating a heart-healthy diet.
-Processed foods include packaged meals, snack foods, refined carbohydrates such as pasta, lunch meats, and more.
+Processed foods include packaged meals, snack foods, high-fat meats like hot dogs, refined carbohydrates such as pasta, lunch meats, and more.

 Foods With Added Sugar

-Look for added sugar in packaged foods such as canned vegetables and fruits.
+Look for added sugar in packaged foods such assugary drinks and canned vegetables and fruits.

 High Sodium Foods